danesparza/MailChimp.NET/README.md

 .NET Wrapper for the [MailChimp v2.0 API](http://apidocs.mailchimp.com/api/2.0/)

+### Quick Start

+Add a reference to MailChimp.dll

+Next, you will need to provide MailChimp.NET with your API key.
+Need help finding your API key?
+Check here: http://kb.mailchimp.com/article/where-can-i-find-my-api-key

+In your application, call:

+    MailChimp mc = new MailChimp("YourApiKeyHere-us2");
+    ListResult lists = mc.GetLists();

 ### Status
 Here is the progress so far (according to [the MailChimp API docs](http://apidocs.mailchimp.com/api/2.0/#method-sections) ) :